Assessing the Threat of a Collision Using the Advanced CAT Tool

 3. You will use the default settings on this page.

-On the Basic - Main page, the Threshold: is set to ten (10) km.
-On the Basic - Main page, default Pre-Filters are set to Apogee/Perigee 30 km and Time 30 km.
+On the Basic - Main page, the Threshold is set to 10 km.
+On the Basic - Advanced page, default Pre-Filters are set to Apogee/Perigee 30 km and Time to 30 km.
 If you make any changes to the Pre-Filters, make sure they are equal to or greater than the threshold.

-For advanced technical information, read "Operating Characteristic Approach To Effective Satellite Conjunction Filtering" (Salvatore Alfano and David Finkleman).
+For advanced technical information, refer to Salvatore Alfano and David Finkleman's white paper, "Operating Characteristic Approach To Effective Satellite Conjunction Filtering" .

 Computing a linear conjunction analysis